lad6558/lad6558.github.io/src/blogs/old_guy_sussman.md

 #### Part Eleven

-> _His_ Scheme, the programming language he invented, the simplest, freest language, wasn’t the language just himself?
+> _His_ Scheme, the programming language he invented—the simplest, freest of languages—wasn’t this language, in essence, just himself?

 I didn't attend the old guy's classes for the next two or three weeks, but I went to his last lecture of the semester.
 The class was titled "Why Programming".
 <br>